MichaelMarav/lcd/README.md

 ## Provided Datasets

 The datasets (.csv) that are given are self explanatory.
 Name of robot + number of samples + friction coeff.
 In the "mixed friction" datasets, the fiction coefficient varies from 0.03 to 1.2.
 The labels are either 0 (stable contact), 1 (no_contact) and 2 (slip).
 Labels 1 and 2 are merged into one class by lcd namely UC.
 These samples were collected from the raisim simulated environment and the labels were extracted by using the force and also by utilizing the ground-truth linear and angular velocity of the foot.
+Each dataset consists of omnidirectional walking gaits of the named robot with a sampling rate of 100 hz